bitwalt/LightningStreaming/README.md

 **NO RESPONSIBILITY FOR VIDEOS STREAMED**

-This project has the aim to explore the power of micro-payments enabled with LN and Bitcoin protocol, in a P2P network of video streaming.
+This project has the aim to explore the power of micro-payments enabled with LN and Bitcoin protocol, in a P2P network of video streaming and file transfers.

 ## Bitcoin Lightning Protocol
 Each node on the network has a lightning node and a bitcoind service running, in order to maintain self custody of funds.

 Users will be able to open lightning channels to each peer and ask or send video streams.

-A streaming session is enabled by a micro-payment streaming protocol based on BOLTS11 invoices and PyPPSPP.
+A streaming session is enabled by a micro-payment streaming protocol based on BOLTS11 invoices and gRPC callbacks.

 ## Peer-to-peer Streaming Video
 Based on PyPPSPP implementation of Peer-to-Peer Streaming Peer Protocol (PPSPP) [RFC7574],